JellyBookOrg/JellyBook/README.md

   <img src='./assets/images/Logo.png' width='30%' height='30%' />
 </p>

+# WARNING: This is an experimental branch for using Expo/React Native.
+Information may not be accurate or up to date

 <p align="center">
   Hi, this is a passion project I am working on.
   Its an app that's meant to allow you to read ebooks, comics, and listen to audiobooks from your Jellyfin server.